The University aims to offer the best possible environment and learning experience to encourage students to perform to their full potential.

 The study-unit feedback survey is conducted twice a year through a questionnaire which consists of 17 close-ended questions and a free-text section which allows you to comment on any aspect you wish.
 You can decide to submit your feedback either before or after your assessments, and can do so either via the UM App or your e-SIMS portal.

+Who has access to results and can the lecturer see the study-unit feedback?
 The study-unit feedback reports are made available to Deans, Heads of Departments and Lecturer/s concerned after the assessment results for the entire student cohort has been published.
 It is useful to note that the feedback reports summarise all the feedback submitted by students collated as percentage values.
 This means therefore that access to the responses submitted by individual students is not possible.
-Download an example.

-In order to avoid having to answer a large number of questionnaires only one third of the study-units from each department are selected.
+Why are not all the study-units selected? / How are study-units selected?
+In order to avoid having to answer a large number of questionnaires, only one third of the study-units from each department are selected.
 These are randomly selected however the exercise is cyclical in nature and aims to ensure that all study-units would have been assessed over a period of time.
 Study-units which have less than five students registered on them are not included in the student feedback exercise.

-The end- of-programme survey is a quality assurance tool that provides information about the students learning experience throughout the course.
+What is the aim?
+The end-of-programme survey is a quality assurance tool that provides information about the students learning experience throughout the course.
 The data gathered feeds into Periodic Programme Review and is used to improve existing programmes.